mattmaynes2/aria/reports/research/02-AutomationSystems.md

 2.7 Summary of Evaluation
 -------------------------

-Looking at these systems we found that we should research the Z-wave, Zigbee, Insteon and Wifi communication protocols.
-We also found some manufacturers that are commonly supported that we should look at, in order to potentially provide support for their devices.
+A common theme among existing home automation systems is that systems with a large amount of third party support rely on a central communication hub.
+Having a hub allows components from different manufacturers to communicate to each other through the hub.
+A challenge that supporting a large number of devices presents is how to discover new devices into a system, which can be delt with in several different ways such as manual button pressing or app configuration.

+Looking at these systems also presented several communcation protocols to investigate, including Z-wave, Zigbee, Insteon and WiFi.
+Along side these are devices from many different manufacturers which operate using these communication protocols.
+Deciding on a communicaiton protocol and subsequent device manufactures to support is an important part of our design for our home automation system.